USA eSIM Guide for International Travellers: Plans and Setup

 - Alaska — Coverage is primarily around Anchorage and major towns.
 Remote wilderness has no coverage.
 Download offline maps before any backcountry travel.

-- Road trips — US interstates generally have decent 4G but gaps appear in Montana, Wyoming, Nevada, and rural stretches.
+- Road trips — US interstates generally have reasonable 4G but gaps appear in Montana, Wyoming, Nevada, and rural stretches.
 A larger plan (15–20GB) is recommended.

 Get your USA eSIM